 Academic dishonesty is any type of cheating, plagiarism, fabrication or falsification of data, deception of an instructor by providing false information for missing a exam or deadline, or claiming to have submitted coursework when you know you have not.
 It also includes using paid services to complete an assignment, providing test answers for money, and impersonating another student to help that student benefit academically.
 If you have any questions about whether something constitutes academic dishonesty, please check with your instructor and/or your course syllabus.
 Both instructors and students may complete the form below to report academic dishonesty.

 Cabrillo College has basic needs resources to support students who are experiencing food, housing, or transportation barriers.
 Students, faculty and staff can complete the form below to connect students with our Basic Needs Coordinator for support.

 Report a Student of Concern - Refer a Student to Campus and Community Resources

 Cabrillo College has a variety of support services and resources to help our students thrive.
 Students, staff, and faculty can submit the form below to connect students with campus and community resources.

-The primary goal of the Student Grievance Process is to produce a mutually acceptable solution to the student's complaint as soon as possible and at the lowest administrative level possible.
-The Student Grievance Process may apply to complaints involving financial aid, interactions with College employees, or academic dismissal from the Allied Health program.
+The primary goal of the Student Grievance Process is to produce a mutually acceptable solution to a student's complaint as soon as possible, informally, and at the lowest administrative level possible.